collective live+work spaces

 You can book multiple pods.
 Otherwise your guests should book themselves.
 You can make a reservation, and then invite your guest to complete it if you have remaining invites.

-Events may be booked by arrangement no later than 6 months in advance (9 months guarantees full availability) for up to 50% of capacity, rooms can also be adjusted to accommodate twin/triple beds, else you can use local accommodations as well with those guests being granted passes.
+Events may be booked by arrangement no later than 6 months in advance (9 months guarentees full availability) for up to 50% of capacity, rooms can also be adjusted to accommodate twin/triple beds, else you can use local accommodations as well with those guests being granted passes.
 Members must be able to participate in onsite activities at no extra cost.

 Are there group discounts?